cryptpad/documentation/admin_guide/admin_panel.rst

 List of known accounts on this instance.
 Select options to add invited accounts automatically, or enter information manually using the form.

+You can toggle the two following options (enabled by default):

+- Automatically store invited users
+- Automatically store SSO users

 User Storage
 ------------